Chris Hines: College career

 Due to a low ACT score, Hines was unable to qualify academically for a Division I school and thus enrolled at Southwestern Illinois College.
 In his freshman season at SWIC, he averaged 14 points and nine rebounds, earning all-region and all-conference accolades as the team finished as the region runner-up with a 28–5 record for head coach Jay Harrington.

 Prior to his sophomore season, Hines committed to the University of Alabama in October 2008.
 In his sophomore season at SWIC, averaged 20 points and 12 rebounds per game that season to help his squad to a 35–4 record.
 He was a first-team junior college All-American in 2009 after leading Southwestern Illinois Community College to the NJCAA National Tournament and the Region 24 title.

 As a junior for Alabama in 2009–10, Hines appeared in all 32 games and started the final 14 games of the season.
 He averaged 3.7 points, 4.2 rebounds and 1.0 steals per game and was subsequently named the teams' Most Improved Player.
 As a senior in 2010–11, he averaged 5.5 points, 6.1 rebounds, 1.3 assists, 1.5 steals and 1.5 blocks in 37 games (36 starts).

 Professional career

 Hines went undrafted in the 2011 NBA draft.
 In October 2011, he signed with Zalakeramia-ZTE KK of Hungary for the 2011–12 season.
 He later left Zalakeramia in January 2012 after appearing in 10 games.

 In the summer of 2013, Hines joined the Atlanta Aliens for the 2013–14 ABA season.
 On January 1, 2014, he departed Atlanta and left for China.
 After a trial run in China, he signed with the Plymouth Raiders for the rest of the 2013–14 British Basketball League season on January 17, 2014.
 He later left Plymouth in late February after appearing in five games where he averaged 9.0 points, 7.8 rebounds and 1.0 steals per game.

 In October 2014, Hines re-joined the Atlanta Aliens for the 2014–15 season.

+Post-playing career

+Following his playing career, Hines joined the Minnesota Timberwolves organization as a development coach.
+On August 8, 2024, he was promoted to the role of assistant coach/director of player development.
+On September 11, 2025, Hines was promoted to serve primarily as an assistant coach.